projectblacklight/blacklight_cql/README.md

   with the CQL parsing libraries we're using, does work escaped with an apostrophe -- turn apostrophes into double apostrophes. http://mail-archives.apache.org/mod_mbox/cassandra-user/201108.mbox/%3C20110803152250.294300@gmx.net%3E

-= TO DO
+## TO DO

-* Right now, this plugin adds behavior onto (and based on config in) CatalogController.
-If BL ever succesfully moves to place where your controller doesn't need to be named that, or you can have multiple controllers, this will need to be refactored for that abstraction, and let you decide which controllers to add CQL searching to.
-Right now, it assumes CatalogController in a bunch of places.
-Probably instead could be a module you actually explicitly include in
-CatalogController yourself, and it does everything via ActiveSupport::Concern hooks.
+* Tests are barely there.
+Figuring out how to test without a real solr solr, or adding in a solr server to tests, is a pain, as is engine_cart.

 * Support more CQL relations on blacklight dismax fields.
 Right now only dismax queries are supported.
 We could also support:
   * cql.all (set mm to 100%)
   * cql.adj (phrase search with qs set to 0)
   * cql.any
   * range querries on dismax fields?
 Maybe. <, <=, >, >=, within
   * <> on dismax fields, similar to how it works on raw solr.
-* *Big one*:  Figure out how to embed the explain and advertise the CQL in the BL OpenSearch description (including OpenSearch response in Atom).
+* Figure out how to embed the explain and advertise the CQL in the BL OpenSearch description (including OpenSearch response in Atom).
 Tricky from BL architecture to inject this into BL, also some dispute about the best way for the actual XML to look to support this.
 * Is there a simple way to support CQL PROX boolean operator?
 Not sure.
 That's a weird operator in CQL, it makes it possible to specify things which make no sense, like onefield = val PROX anotherfield=val2
 * Support CQL sortBy clauses mapped to Blacklight sort param.
-We can't tell which solr fields are available for sorting solely from luke, will need additional config to advertise in Explain.
+We can't tell which solr fields are available for sorting solely from Solr api (?), may need additional config to advertise in Explain.
 * Add CQL relation modifiers on solr.dismax that let you specify arbitrary solr/dismax query parameters.
 (Add to solr context set too).
 * Support relation modifier on cql.adj that maps to qs
 * support CQL context set 'fuzzy' modifier, to have some effect on mm, ps, qs, etc.
 * Allow you to specify in config mappings from DC or other existing context sets to your local indexes, which would then be advertised in the Explain.

-= Use without Blacklight?
+## Use without Blacklight?

 Most of the code in this plugin was written to potentially be useful in other projects, not Blacklight, not neccesarily even Rails.
 However, the gem initialization code assumes Blacklight in order to insert it's hooks into Blacklight properly.
 This can probably be refactored to make it easier to use this gem in a non-BL or even non-Rails app, let me know if you are someone who has an actual need/plan for this, and I can possibly help.

-= Acknolwedgements
+## Acknolwedgements

 Thanks to Chick Markley for writing the CqlRuby gem that provides the fundamental functionality here, and for making me a committer on the project.
 Thanks to Mike Taylor for writing the original Java CQL parser that Chick's work was based on.

-Copyright 2010 Jonathan Rochkind/Johns Hopkins University, released under the MIT license
+Copyright 2010-2015 Jonathan Rochkind/Johns Hopkins University, released under the MIT license